-I don’t believe humans are wired for monogamy.
-Nature has made it so we are wired to spread our seed and create more humans.
-However, if you are in a committed relationship and you have made it clear that you don’t go outside the marriage for sex, read this before you cheat.
+As a preface, I don’t believe humans are necessarily wired for monogamy.
+We have evolved to reproduce widely, and it’s natural enough to desire other sexual partners.
+With that said, however, if you are in a committed relationship and you have made it clear that you don’t go outside the marriage for sex, read this before you cheat.

-As a couple therapist, I have seen the pain of infidelity first-hand.
-The purpose of this blog is for you to avoid such pain.
+As a couples therapist, I have seen the pain of infidelity first-hand.
+The purpose of this article is to help you to avoid such pain.

 When you cheat and your partner finds out about it, it puts them in a tailspin.
-What your partner assumed was reality is now turned upside down.
-In committed relationships, trust is the bedrock of the relationship and when this breaks, the essence of the relationship is now in question.
+What your partner assumed was reality gets turned upside down.
+Trust is the bedrock of committed relationships, and when this breaks, the essence of the relationship is now in question.

 Hurt partners often experience intense anxiety and depression.